 - Set or correct network settings (lik the origin server).

 - Uninstall relevant hardware system tools (eg. HP Insight Agents).

 - All Services OK?

 - Shares OK?

-- Shutdown old server Shutdown (now comes the most exciting moment ;-)
+- Shutdown old server (now there is the most exciting moment ;-)

 - Check the start and shutdown options for the VM.
 The VM should automatically start with the host and be shut down before the host shuts down after a short delay.

 If you want't it you can use it for your own.
 Please just set a backlink to this side.